Electronic circuits terms for beginners (2024)

 Conclusion

 Now if someone wants to learn about electronic circuits.
-I think it would be great because the number of electronics products is increasing, and we need more people to design amazing circuits for these products.
+I think it would be great because the number of electronic products is increasing, and we need more people to design amazing circuits for these products.

 It is now a good time to become an expert electronic circuit designer.
-And just so know, this article is just intended for someone who is just getting started.
+And just so know, this article is intended for someone who is just getting started.

 Just like you are starting with a new field there are a few basic terms that you need to know.
 The same goes for circuits as well.
 There are a few fundamental electronic circuit terms that one must understand.